Skip to main content

 host hide 3000

 This closes public access and unregisters the HTTPS route.
 It does not stop the local server process.
 Stop the server separately when you are done.
 Access tokens are preserved, so hosting the same port again keeps existing protected links valid.
-To get an ungated URL after a port has become protected, host a different port that does not already have a saved access token.
+To get an ungated URL after a port has become protected, run host <port> --public.